anirudh-3000/ai-generation-system/README.md

 * If the content is still processing, following message will be shown: "Your content is being generated.
 Please check back later."

 ## Setup Instructions
 Run the following commands to use the system.
+Make sure that Git is installed in your path (open your terminal from where 'Git' folder is located).
+Also make sure Precompiled Binaries for Sqlite3 is installed and its folder path is added to you System variables.

 ### 1. Clone the Repository
 ```bash
 git clone https://github.com/anirudh-3000/ai-generation-system